AssassinUKG/PythonPrintSameLine/README.md

 #Notes

-Do not add "\r", "\r\n" to the end of the line, this will cause the string terminator to be ignored.
+Do not add "\r", "\r\n" or "\n" to the end of the line, this will cause the string terminator to be ignored.